impactorbitco/handbook-main/content/ims/policies/HR/Electrical Devices policy.md

 # Policy Statement

-Green Orbit Digital is committed to ensuring the safe and sustainable use of electrical devices while maintaining information security and environmental responsibility.
+Impact Orbit Creative Group is committed to ensuring the safe and sustainable use of electrical devices while maintaining information security and environmental responsibility.

 ## Device Management